Spanish imperial eagle: Description

-Range
+Distribution and habitat

-The species occurs in central and south-west Spain and adjacent areas of Portugal, in the Iberian peninsula.
+The species occurs in central and south-west Spain and adjacent areas of Portugal, in the Iberian Peninsula.
 Its stronghold is in the dehesa woodlands of central and south-west Spain, such as in Extremadura, Ciudad Real and areas in the north of Huelva and Seville's Sierra Norte.
-The Spanish imperial eagle is a resident species, unlike the partially migratory eastern imperial eagle.
+The Iberian imperial eagle is a resident species, unlike the partially migratory eastern imperial eagle.
 Stable occurrence in Morocco is disputed but immature birds during the dispersion period regularly visit Morocco.

 Rising numbers of vagrant birds born in Spain and then electrocuted in Morocco have been noted; some areas used by the species in Morocco could be becoming sort of a "drain" in terms of the species recovery and this is due to the fact that the country stands in a similar situation as Spain was in the early 1980s when it comes to insulation of transmission towers.
 Vagrant birds have even reached Mauritania and Senegal.
 North of its natural range, vagrants have reached as far as the Netherlands in one rare occasion.

-Ecology
+Behaviour and ecology

+Breeding

 Nesting habitat is usually dry, mature woodlands, which they utilize for nesting and seclusion, but nests are most often fairly close to shrubby openings and wetland areas where prey is more likely to be concentrated.
 A shy species toward man, they normally nest only where human disturbance is quite low.
 Like most raptors, they are highly territorial and tend to maintain a stable home range.
 Spanish imperial eagles nest from February to April.
-The nesting pair will construct a nest of as much as 1.5 m across at first build, which will increase in time, especially in mature Quercus suber or pine trees.
+The nesting pair will construct a nest of as much as 1.5 m across when first built, which will increase in time, especially in mature cork oaks (Quercus suber) or pine trees.
 Clutch size is usually two to three eggs, with an incubation period of about 43 days, but on average about 1.23-1.4 fledglings are produced per nest.
 Nestling mortality is usually due to human disturbance and destruction and nest collapses, secondarily due to predation and siblicide.
 Fledging is reached at 63–77 days of age but juveniles can linger for an extremely long period, to at least 160 days after fledging.